-The Best Alternatives to Hyaluronic Acid
+The Alternative Way to Boost Skin's Hyaluronic Acid Levels

 Extracted from the shell of shellfish, n-acetyl glucosamine has been shown to reduce the appearance of wrinkles and pigmentation spots.
-Studies showed that n-acetyl glucosamine boosts the production of hyaluronic acid in the skin and gently peels off dead skin cells.
-It works synergistically with niacinamide to diminish pigmentation spots by reducing the excess production of melanin pigment in the skin.
+Studies also showed that n-acetyl glucosamine boosts the production of hyaluronic acid in the skin and gently peels off dead skin cells.
+It works synergistically with niacinamide to diminish dark spots by reducing the excess production of melanin pigment in the skin.
 N-acetyl glucosamine is the best alternative to hyaluronic acid for those with pigmentation spots.

 You may also like: